kubernetes-hy/kubernetes-hy.github.io/data/part-2/2-organizing-a-cluster.md

 ### Namespaces ###

 [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) are used to keep resources separated.
 A company that uses one cluster but has multiple projects can use namespaces to split the cluster into virtual clusters, one for each project.
 Most commonly they would be used to separate environments such as production, testing, staging.
-DNS entry for services includes the namespace so you can still have projects communicate with each other if needed through service.namespace address. e.g. if a service called _cat-pictures_ is in a namespace _ns-test_ it could be found from other namespaces via http://cat-pictures.ns-test.
+DNS entry for services includes the namespace so you can still have projects communicate with each other if needed through service.namespace address. e.g. if a service called _cat-pictures_ is in a namespace _ns-test_, it could be found from other namespaces via http://cat-pictures.ns-test.

 Accessing namespaces with kubectl is achieved by using the `-n` flag.
 For example, you can see what the namespace kube-system has with